A Hamptons Summer - Le Must De Cartier - A Look Back

-While being out here for a Hamptons Summer we run into legends on a daily basis!
-Here below we had a weekend guest; Mr. Renato Cipullo, brother of the renowned Aldo Cipullo creator of the legendary Cartier Love bracelet and the recent reintroduction of the "Juste Un Clou".
+While being out in the Hamptons for the summer we run into legends on a daily basis!
+Here below we had a weekend guest Mr. Renato Cipullo, brother of the renowned Aldo Cipullo creator of the legendary Cartier Love bracelet and the recent reintroduction of the "Juste Un Clou".

 “Jewelry has to be part of a person.
 It enters the psychology of the person, it always represents love, affection — all this kind of symbolism.
 That is why jewelry will never die.”